About This Guide

 Teams: How Work is Structured

 Chronotek Pro keeps things organized with a team-based system.
-Employees are assigned to specific Teams, so they can only clock into jobs assigned to their Teams.
+Employees can only clock into jobs assigned to their Teams.
 This setup also ensures notifications and messages reach the right people at the right time—no more missed updates or confusion.

 Structuring Teams